mondul/HiyaCFW-Helper/README.md

 * twltool binaries for Windows, Linux and MacOS.
 Compiled from the [WinterMute's GitHub repo](https://github.com/WinterMute/twltool).
 * NDS bootloader creator binaries for Linux and MacOS (based off devkitPro's ndstool v1.27).
 Compiled from [my GitHub repo](https://github.com/mondul/NDS-Bootloader-Creator).
 For Windows the ndstool included with HiyaCFW is used.
 * fatattr binary for Linux.
 It's used for setting FAT attributes when writing to the FAT formatted SD card or in NAND mode.
 Compiled from the [Terseus' GitHub repo](https://github.com/Terseus/fatattr).
+* fatcat binaries for Linux and MacOS.
+Compiled from the [Gregwar's GitHub repo](https://github.com/Gregwar/fatcat).

 ## How to use it:
 ### _Windows:_